This content DSLR vs Mirrorless is most suited to beginner photographers.

 At some point, some clever little backroom boffin decided to put a mirror between the lens and the film.
 Reflecting the image via a sophisticated and heavy pentaprism and out through a primitive viewfinder.
 The SLR or Single Lens Reflex was born.

 Undoubtedly a massive improvement on earlier systems.
 However, there was a problem.
 The mirror blocks the light/image from reaching the film.
-To solve this necessitated the mirror swinging up out of the way just before the moment of exposure, creating another problem.
+The solution necessitated the mirror swinging up out of the light path just before the moment of exposure, creating another problem.
 The viewfinder went black.
 No big deal if you were photographing still subjects but a significant pain in the butt for sports photographers.

 Not long after another backroom type, came up with the solution.
 Build an “instant return mirror.”
 Just like the name suggests, when you made an exposure, the view you saw went black then moments later returned as the mirror dropped back into place.
 For the next 30 may be closer to 40 years we had variations and improvements to the SLR style of camera.